Qwinn1/forktools/README.md

 # COMMANDS WITH MULTIPLE PARAMETERS/SWITCHES

 - `fork`                  \-  Allows you to issue commands from any directory as if you were cd'd into the fork's -blockchain directory and activated.
-It allows for 3 3-letter abbreviations for the 2nd parameter - sum for 'farm summary', wal for 'wallet show' and ver for 'version'.
+It allows for 3 3-letter abbreviations for the 2nd parameter - 'sum' for 'farm summary', 'wal' for 'wallet show' and 'ver' for 'version'.
 This effectively replaces forksum, forkver and forkwalletshow from previous versions of forktools.
 - `forkstart`             \-  Use this to start up one, or all, of your farmers, harvesters, and timelords.
 By editing config.forkstartall, you can run `forkstart all` to start every farmer and harvester you like sequentially (great for use following a reboot).
 This single command has now replaced all previous forkstart* tools.
 Instead of `forkstartall`, run `forkstart all`.
 Instead of `forkstartf chia`, run `forkstart chia -f`.
 Other switches are -fnw for farmer-no-wallet, -h for harvester and -t for timelord.
 Run `forkstart -help` for usage details.
 - `forkstop`              \-  Use this to stop all services for one or all forks (great for prepping for a shutdown).
 This single command has now replaced all previous forkstop* tools.
 Instead of `forkstopall`, run `forkstop all`.
 Instead of `forkstopa flax`, run `forkstop flax`.
 Instead of `forkstoptl hddcoin`, run `forkstop hddcoin -t` to stop timelord.
 Run `forkstop -help` for usage details.
 (Note - there is no longer an equivalent way to reproduce the old `forkstoph`, as I decided there is no good reason to stop just the harvester service without also shutting down the daemon and all other services.)
 - `forklog`               \-  This single function has now replaced all previous log parsing forktools.
-You need to pass at least one switch after the forkname to get any output.
+Running it without switches will just get you a tail of the log.
 You can manipulate log output now any way I could think of if you get creative with the switches, but you're still able to duplicate the quick and simple older versions with a single switch for each.
 Just run forklog -help to get a full list of options.
 The first line of forklog output will be the actual bash command that is constructed after all the switches and parameters are interpreted that produces the output that follows.
 - `forkexplore`           \-  100% local address explorer.
 Provides address balances for your target receive address for the selected fork, but has an additional -a switch which allows you to explore any receive address you wish, hot or cold, and all the same date range options that forklog has.
-Does not require sync, just a running farmer.
+Does not require sync, just a running farmer and full node.
 Run forkexplore -help for detailed usage instructions.

-## HOW WE GOT HERE - notes from version 1.0, updated slightly

-#### Several command line tools to greatly simplify CLI maintenance of one or many Chia forks

-I created these CLI scripts, currently only for Ubuntu environment (but very very workable on Windows by installing WSL2, I do it myself), because I was farming 21 separate Chia forks and maintenance started becoming a chore, having to CD into the fork's hidden directories to view logs or config files, or to the fork-blockchain directory and . ./activate to issue any fork commands.
-So what I was doing was opening a terminal box with 20 tabs, with each one cd'd into that fork's proper directories so I could quickly issue commands.
-That worked well enough when it was only up to a dozen forks or so, but quickly grew cumbersome, ESPECIALLY recreating all the tabs after a reboot.

-The scripts herein allow me to maintain and work with all the forks from a single terminal tab, without having to change directories.
-Feel free to modify them for your own needs.
-I think these tools make even maintaining a single fork (such as just chia) a lot easier, saving a great many keystrokes.

-These are all very simple bash scripts (EDIT:  some are not so simple anymore!).
-No compiling is necessary.
-Simply cat or grep them however you like and verify they're not doing anything you wouldn't want to do yourself.

 # DISCORD SERVER